Dad Stop Embarrassing Me!: Production

-Development

 On September 1, 2020, Netflix gave Dad Stop Embarrassing Me! a series order.
 The series was created by Jamie Foxx and Jim Patterson who also executive produced it alongside Bentley Kyle Evans and Corinne Foxx with Alex Avant serving as a producer.
 Ken Whittingham directed six of the eight episodes.
+It was also announced that Foxx was cast in a starring role alongside Kyla-Drew, David Alan Grier, Porscha Coleman, Jonathan Kite and Heather Hemmens while Valente Rodriguez was cast in a recurring role.

+The series was filmed at Sunset Bronson Studios in Hollywood, California, but it is set in Atlanta, Georgia.
 On June 18, 2021, Netflix canceled the series after one season.

-Casting

-Upon series order announcement, it was announced that Foxx was cast in a starring role alongside Kyla-Drew, David Alan Grier, Porscha Coleman, Jonathan Kite, and Heather Hemmens while Valente Rodriguez was cast in a recurring role.

-Filming

-The series was filmed at Sunset Bronson Studios in Hollywood, California, but it is set in Atlanta, Georgia.

-Release
+Release and reception

 The series was released on April 14, 2021.

-Reception

 The review aggregator website Rotten Tomatoes reported an approval rating of 25% based on 12 critic reviews, with an average rating of 4.98/10.
 The website's critics consensus reads, "Jamie Foxx is funny – sadly, Dad Stop Embarrassing Me! is not."
 Metacritic gave the series a weighted average score of 49 out of 100 based on 10 critic reviews, indicating "mixed or average reviews".